tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 **Market/Component Cost:** 150 gp**/**2 recoveries

 **Effect:** You perform this ritual while speaking.
-When you complete the ritual, nonhostile humanoid creatures nearby you, other than those you exclude from the ritual's effect, become calm and reasonable.
+When you complete the ritual, non-hostile humanoid creatures nearby you, other than those you exclude from the ritual's effect, become calm and reasonable.
 The ritual grants a +2 bonus to Persuasion checks and Nature checks made against the affected creatures.
 If you roll initiative, the ritual's effect ends.

 ---